after i'd shoved a bunch down her throat, and let her go, my sister tried to get her to eat some by choice. it didn't work.

 ed: 10 minutes later; success! thank you kate for the advice!

-we got some pretty cool chapbooks and printing projects from some small local presses, as well as a linotype of our names! i had a really nice time smelling the smells of printing, touching the furniture and type and composing sticks, and just...being there.
+we also wanted some sort of tasty desert, but were feeling a little lazy about making one. so, in a step that i almost never do, we bought some cake mix and some frosting, and made cupcakes. we amused ourselves for almost an hour with my embarrassingly large collection of cake decorating supplies by making some quite colorful and artistic cupcakes.we got some pretty cool chapbooks and printing projects from some small local presses, as well as a linotype of our names! i had a really nice time smelling the smells of printing, touching the furniture and type and composing sticks, and just...being there.

 we saw a press just recently retired from use - it was the last handset press to be used for newspaper publication. truly the end of an era, i suppose.